Skip to product information

 Publication Date: 8/18/2026 (available for preorder)

 In June, 1883, Jefferson and Helen Beardsley of Ithaca, New York, were indicted, tried, and sentenced for “selling and exhibiting obscene pictures.”
-In Smut, historian Carol Kammen draws directly from the trial transcript (where witnesses were required to describe in detail what they saw when looking at pictures deemed obscene) and reveals the fascinating history surrounding the case and its surprising relevance today.
+In Smut, historian Carol Kammen draws directly from the trial transcript (where witnesses in the courtroom were required to describe the obscene pictures in detail) and reveals the fascinating history surrounding the case and its surprising relevance today.

 Carol Kammen has authored more than a dozen books about New York State history; a historical novel, Lamentations; and a reference book, On Doing Local History, now in its third edition.
 She is a retired Senior Lecturer in History at Cornell University, a former editorial writer for History News, the Tompkins County Historian for the past twenty-five years, and winner of the New York State Historian of the Year award.
 She lives in Ithaca, NY, where she is busily retired and politically engaged.